Can Cats Eat Cherries

 Are Cherries Poisonous To Cats

 According to research, pits are known to contain cyanide which is toxic.
-The toxic substance makes the body enzymes not to work well in the felines.
+The toxic substance makes the body’s enzymes not work well in the felines.

-Excessive accumulation of cyanide in the body of the cat could result in labored breathing, discoloured gums, dilated pupils and even death if left untreated.
+Excessive accumulation of cyanide in the body of the cat could result in labored breathing, discolored gums, dilated pupils, and even death if left untreated.

 To reduce the chance of subjecting your feline friend to many risks, it is advisable not to feed them with cherries.